 John is married with two "grown-up" daughters.
 His interests outside work are food, wine, real ale, sport, films, theatre, gardening and decorating, exactly in that order!

-Credit Unions act in the interest of their local communities with affordable loans, safe savings and other financial products to over 1 million members in Great Britain.
+Credit Unions have been supporting their local communities in this way for over 50 years and now provide safe savings, affordable loans and other financial products to over 1.2 million members in Great Britain.